bmullan/ciab-remote-desktop/README.md

 **Each** web application's installation can take up to 5 minutes.
 So be patient as there may be times where there will seem to be no activity for upto 60 seconds or so.

-Currently, all applications are installed using Bitnami .RUN files (https:\/\/bitnami.com\/) *except for* iTop and NuBuilder which are not Bitnami applications and thus require their own installation scripts.
-Additional CIAB applications may be added in the future.
+Currently, all applications are installed using Bitnami .RUN files (https:\/\/bitnami.com\/) *except for* iTop, NextCloud and NuBuilder which are not Bitnami applications and thus require their own installation scripts.

+*Additional CIAB applications will be added in the future.*

 Each selected application will be installed into its own LXD container _**nested**_ in the **ciab-guac** container.